tinted-theming/home/builder.md

 All base16 reference builders MUST provide a single feature: building a template using 1 or more schemes.

-This section is not relevant to extended tooling, which will have its own interface fitting their intended usecases.
-You should jump to section `4`.
+This section (`3`) is not relevant to extended tooling, which will have its own interface fitting their intended usecases, altough they MAY expose the reference CLI interface (through a `build` subcommand, for example) and/or a library, if desired.

 It is REQUIRED that this functionality is exposed by one (or both) of the following: